Hyperparameter Optimization in Machine Learning: Grid Search

 \section{Grid Search}

-Perhaps the first formal description of grid search (GS) dates back to the 1930's, appearing in a foundational work by \citet{fisher1936design} on experimental design, under the name of \emph{factorial design}.
-GS consists in evaluating $f(\lambda)$ over a predefined grid of hyperparameter configurations $\upsilon\subset \Lambda$.
-For each entry of $\lambda\in\Lambda=\Lambda_1\times \dots \Lambda_m$, the user defines a list of values:
+Perhaps the first formal description of grid search (GS) dates back to the 1930s, appearing in a foundational work by \citet{fisher1935design} on experimental design, under the name of \emph{factorial design}.
+GS consists in evaluating $f(\lambda)$ over a predefined grid of hyperparameter configurations.
+For a generic hyperparameter $\lambdacomp{i}$ with domain $\Lambdacomp{i}$, we define the discretized domain $\barLambdacomp{i}$ as a \textit{finite} subset of $\Lambdacomp{i}$.
+The search grid is the Cartesian product